Chevallier (crater)

-Chevallier is a lunar impact crater that is located in the northeastern part of the Moon's near side, about a crater diameter east-southeast of the prominent crater Atlas.
+Chevallier is the remains of a lunar impact crater that is located in the northeastern part of the Moon's near side, about a crater diameter east-southeast of the prominent crater Atlas.
 To the south-southeast of Chevallier is the flooded crater Shuckburgh.
-Chevallier was named by the IAU in 1935.

-This formation is little more than a disintegrated crater rim protruding upward slightly from a lava-flooded surface.
+This formation is little more than a disintegrated crater rim protruding upward slightly from what appears to be a lava-flooded surface.
 All that survives of this feature is a few arcing sections of low ridges in the surface.
 The most prominent section of rim is along the northeast where it has merged with a smaller double-crater formation which has also been flooded.
-The interior floor has been resurfaced by the flows of lava, which are joined to the nearby flooded terrain.
+The interior floor has been resurfaced by basaltic flows, which are joined to the nearby flooded terrain.
 In the eastern half of the floor is Chevallier B, a small, partly flooded crater.

 Just to the west of the rim of Chevallier is Atlas A, a sharp-rimmed, bowl-shaped crater.
 To the east is Lacus Temporis.
+To the northwest of Chevallier is a small impact crater with a bright skirt, forming a small ray system.

+This formation is named after British astronomer Temple Chevallier (1794-1873).
+Its designation was officially adopted by the International Astronomical Union in 1935.